 The submission has been applied and your app or in-app product has been created or updated accordingly.
 It may take up to 24 hours for the app or in-app product (new or update) to show up in the Store.

 Your submission has been canceled.
 You are free to edit and resubmit.

 Your submission was canceled by Microsoft.
 You can view the certification report details by visiting your dashboard on Dev Center.

 After a submission has been published, you can submit an update to the app or in-app product.
 Resubmitting ensures that the updated functionality changes meet the content policy guidelines and work as designed.

-Note that there are no longer separate actions called Edit Pricing or Edit Catalog Details.
-All edits are now done through actions called Update app or Update in-app product.
+All edits are done through actions called Update app or Update in-app product.
 When the update is submitted, the system identifies the kind of change that was made to the app or in-app product.
 If only the price was changed, the submission should go through much more quickly since it doesn’t need to go through some of the stages explained above.
 If we detect that one or more certification-triggering updates were made, the submission will need to be recertified and will take longer.
 The entire submission moves forward as one unit and will be published together.
-For example, if you updated a XAP and changed the price tier, then both of these will be made live at the same time.
+For example, if you updated a package and changed the price tier, then both of these will be made live at the same time.

 Any of the following updates will trigger certification: